 Enable the Reader Mode

-- Launch the Safari browser app on iPhone or iPad.
+- Launch the Safari app on iPhone or iPad.

 - Open the website URL that you want to request to show the reader view